ndporter/dspg-r-2022/_episodes/07-data-subsetting.md

 There are a number of special functions you can use to filter out this data:

- * `is.na` will return all positions in a vector, matrix, or data.frame containing `NA` (or `NaN`)
+ * `is.na` will return all positions in a vector or data.frame containing `NA` (or `NaN`)
  * likewise, `is.nan`, and `is.infinite` will do the same for `NaN` and `Inf`.
- * `is.finite` will return all positions in a vector, matrix, or data.frame that do not contain `NA`, `NaN` or `Inf`.
+ * `is.finite` will return all positions in a vector or data.frame that do not contain `NA`, `NaN` or `Inf`.
  * `na.omit` will filter out all missing values from a vector